Afanasy Ordin-Nashchokin: Early life and career

 Afanasy Ordin-Nashchokin was the son of a poor official from Pskov, who saw to it that his son was taught Latin, German and mathematics.
-Ordin-Nashchokin began his public career in 1642 as one of the officials involved in determining the new Russo-Swedish frontier after the peace of Stolbovo.
+Ordin-Nashchokin began his public career in 1642 as one of the officials involved in determining the new Russo-Swedish frontier after the Treaty of Stolbovo.
 By that time, he had gained a reputation in Russia as having a thorough understanding of "German ways and things".
 He was one of the first Muscovites who diligently collected foreign books; according to one source as many as sixty-nine Latin works were sent to him at one time from abroad.

 Ordin-Nashchokin attracted the attention of the young Tsar Alexis because of his resourcefulness during the Pskov rebellion of 1650, which he succeeded in bringing under control through his personal efforts.
-At the beginning of the Russo-Swedish War (1656–1658), Ordin was appointed to a high command, in which he displayed strong capabilities.
+At the beginning of the Russo-Swedish War (1656–1658), he was appointed to a high command, in which he displayed strong capabilities.

 Diplomatic missions

-In 1657 Ordin-Nashchokin was appointed minister plenipotentiary to treat with the Swedes on the Narva River.
+In 1657, Ordin-Nashchokin was appointed minister plenipotentiary to treat with the Swedes on the Narva River.
 He was regarded as the only Russian statesman of the day with sufficient foresight to grasp the fact that the Baltic seaboard, or even a part of it, was worth more to Russia than ten times the same amount of territory in Lithuania, and, despite opposition from a number of his colleagues, in December 1658 he succeeded in concluding a three-year Treaty of Valiesari whereby the Russians were left in possession of all their conquests in Livonia.

-In 1660 Ordin-Nashchokin was sent as plenipotentiary to a second congress, to convert the truce of 1658 into a permanent peace.
+In 1660, Ordin-Nashchokin was sent as plenipotentiary to a second congress, to convert the truce of 1658 into a permanent peace.
 He advised that the truce with Sweden should be prolonged and Charles II of England was invited to mediate a northern peace.
 Finally he laid stress upon the importance of Livonia for the development of Russian trade.
 On being overruled he retired from the negotiations that led to the Treaty of Kardis.

 Ordin-Nashchokin was the chief plenipotentiary at the abortive congress of Durovicha, which met in 1664, to end the Russo-Polish War (1654-1667).
 He negotiated the Truce of Niemieża and through his efforts Russia succeeded in concluding with Poland the advantageous Truce of Andrusovo (1667).
 On his return to Russia he was created a boyar of the first class and entrusted with the direction of the Foreign Office, with the title of Guardian of the great Tsarish Seal and Director of the great Imperial Offices.
 He was, in fact, the first Russian chancellor.